rloutlaw/JavaSDKDocs/outlawSDKDocs/ecilpse.md

 graphURL=https\://graph.windows.net/
 ```

+Update this property file with the following changes:

+- subscription = use the *id* value from `az account list`
-The subscription, client, key, and tenant information is taken from the output from when you created the service principal.
+- client = use the *appId* value from the output taken from the service principal created in the previous step

-## Connect to Azure
+- key = use the *password* value from the service principal creation output
+- tenant - use the *tenant* value from the service principal creation output

+## Create the application

 Create a new class in the src/main/java path in Eclipse (Right click the path, select **New** > **Class**).
 Enter AzureMgmtDemo in the **Name:** field and select the option to create
 a main method under **Which method stubs would you like to create?**.
 Leave the rest of the options as is and select **Finish**.